Check out our readings lists from 2025, 2024, 2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015 and 2014

 Bird by Bird: Some Instructions on Writing and Life Found this book sitting on my book shelf–what a welcome surprise!
 This was one of my pre-bedtime reads and I finished it off in a week–Anne Lamott can write!
 I’d never read her before and loved her 1994 primer on writing.
 It’s chock full of funny, self-deprecating anecdotes and advice for not only aspiring writers but also literature lovers in general.
 My full review is here.

 New Boy.
 Written by 1979 Woodberry Forest School Senior Prefect Murphy Evans, the novel take place at the fictional "Randolph School" and focuses on the lives of the adolescent boys at an all-boys boarding school (it was a trip down memory lane for me as a Senior Prefect myself).
 The crux of the story focuses on the idea of what honor truly means.
 Does it sit squarely within the confines of ‘Woodberry boys do not lie, cheat, or steal’ or does it (or should it) encompass more than that?
 What role does friendship and loyalty play?
-These are questions which I haven’t truly pondered in some 30 years and Evans’ deft, thoughting writing gave me ample opportunity to consider my own history and upbringing and its impact on my life.
+These are questions which I haven’t truly pondered in some 30 years and Evans’ deft, thoughtful writing gave me ample opportunity to consider my own history and upbringing and its impact on my life.

 Meh